Art and Resistance through Education

 How do I submit?

 Click the button below to submit your art!
-In addition to uploading a picture of your piece, you will need to provide a 2-3 sentence description.
+In addition to uploading a picture of your piece, you will need to provide an artist's statement/description of your piece and process.

 Gun Violence, Salma (ARTE Junior Board member and YVL alumni)